 LIBERAL DILEMMA: Liberal GOPers like Rep. Bill Cohen of Maine are hoping Ford will pick William Ruckelshaus as his running mate.
 Asked how a liberal Republican survives, Cohen said, "It's tough."
 Any alternative?
 "Start a new party," his wife Diane chimes in.
 Cohen is ignoring the GOP platform.
 "It still will support ERA and some kind of health insurance.
 That platform won't affect me."
 Sen. Chuck Percy of Illinois takes the longer view.
 "We just happened to have a choice this year of two rather conservative candidates.
 It happened in '64 and wouldn't concede anything at this point," said Percy.

 WHAT ECSTASY: "This is the most unbelievable experience of my life," enthused Luis Estevez.
 "It's almost like I'm a celebrity - I'm being introduced as Mrs. Ford's favorite designer."
 Responding to an invitation to join the Ford party in Kansas City, Estevez flew there Tuesday night, in time to watch the First Lady dance with Tony Orlando.
 "Being part of this is incredible high," Estevez said.
-Estevez has supplied Betty Ford with her convention wardrobe. the pink linen or maybe the pink chiffon."
-SPORTING SPECTATOR: Iranian Ambassador Ardeshir Zahedi decided to go to Kansas City on his own, rather than take the State Department's one-day convention excursion for diplomats.
+Estevez has supplied Betty Ford with her convention wardrobe.
+The first the same of the same sporting spectator.
+Iranian Ambassador Ardeshir Zahedi decided to go to Kansas City on his own, rather than take the State Department's one-day convention excursion for diplomats.
 But he delayed his trip to take the Concorde from Paris.
 He had been angling to take over a private home in Kansas City but wound up instead, he said, "In a very nice suite in the Alameda Plaza."
 In Kemper Arena with two aides, Zahedi said, "As a student of this country, I wanted to come here.
-This system of democraLos Angeles Times Mon., August 16, 1976 -Part I 11-
+This system of democra- 91.21.D.
+8/19/16

-ALL SMILES-Jack Ford, son of President Ford, is shown with Alf Landon at a reception at a Kancommittee and the mass new balant that sas City country club.
+ALL SMILES-Jack Ford, son of President Ford, is shown with Alf Landon at a reception at a Kansas City country club.
 Landon is wearing button from 1936 when he was presidential candidate.
-AP Wirephoto